-"Grammar" is another word for structure.
-We think of grammar as a set of rules that direct the ways in which we structure sentences in Standard American English.
-While usage rules and conventions certainly differ across English-speaking cultures around the globe, they tend to be fairly consistent across US academic institutions and disciplines.
-If you have not recently taken a grammar or composition course, or if you have spent more time in the operating forces than in the classroom during the past several years, this chapter will provide you with a condensed, user-friendly version of the Chicago Manual of Style guidelines for implementing principles of grammar and punctuation.
-Chapter Ten covers the following topics:
+rammar is another word for structure.
+We think of grammar as a set of rules that direct the ways in which we structure sentences in standard American English.
+While usage rules and conventions certainly differ across English-speaking cultures around the globe, they tend to be fairly consistent across U.S. academic institutions and disciplines.
+If you have not recently taken a grammar or composition course, or if you have spent more time in the operating forces than in the classroom during the past several years, this chapter will provide you with a condensed, user-friendly version of The Chicago Manual of Style guidelines for implementing principles of grammar and punctuation.
+Chapter 10 covers grammar basics, punctuation marks, italics, abbreviations, capitalization, quote marks, numerals, pronouns, prepositions, and adjective order.